Grazinascito/dg/content/📚 study methods/developing-intuition.md

 so, the first step after identify the theme:
 #### 1. make questions
-* what do i already knows about a "black box"?
+* what do i already know about a "black box"?
 * what problems black box solves?
 * why we need a black box?
 * what was the author thinking when he created a black box?